TheHive-Project/CortexDocs/analyzer_requirements.md

 ### OTXQuery
 #### Description
-Query AlienVault [Open Threat Exchange](https://otx.alienvault.com/) for IPs, domains, URLs, or file hashes.
+Query AlienVault's [Open Threat Exchange](https://otx.alienvault.com/) for IPs, domains, URLs, or file hashes.

 The analyzer comes in only one flavor.